firebase/functions-samples/developer-motivator/README.md

     firebase functions:config:set dev_motivator.device_token="your_developer_device_token"
     ```
  - Deploy your project's code using `firebase deploy`
- - You'll now get a notification on your mobile when a user opens your app for the first tie and when they uninstall your app.
+ - You'll now get a notification on your mobile when a user opens your app for the first time and when they uninstall your app.